 Yes, medicine is one of several channels by which God brings healing to humankind, but government edicts are not.
 At this time, medicine has no curative or preventative power over this plague and pestilence.
 My religious beliefs therefore dictate that I be governed by faith, not fear.
-It is human nature to seek to control that which is uncontrollable and to dominate that which is fearsome, but faith requires a surrender of that mentality.
+It is human nature to attack the unknown and to contain a combatant, but faith requires a surrender of that mentality.

 Yes, I get anxious at the post office and in the supermarket, yet I remind myself to “be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let [my] requests be made known to God” (Philippians 4:6).
 Faith is a 24×7 engagement which is why we are told to pray “this day our daily bread” (Matthew 6:11).
 Exceptions for attendance of religious services are meaningless because those secular articulations fail to grasp the distinction between the practice of faith and the exercise of faith.
 Communal worship services are practices of faith.
 Daily life is the exercise of faith.
 The incessancy of daily faith is practiced more subtly as the uninterrupted belief in God, as the belief in the redemption of a damnable soul, as vows of poverty, as missionary subsistence, and as prayerful supplications for miraculous interventions in human affairs.
 The exercise of faith should be unceasing (I Thessalonians 5:17) in and apart from its weekly memorialization (Hebrews 10:25).
 Putting worthless cloth on my face is a diminution of my continuous exercise of faith and it is an act which is contrary to my position of faith—faith which is further informed by the Psalms of King David: